 When you start to think that you are worthy for YOU, the unique, special, irreplaceable little part of the universe that you are, you feel at least a little bit happy every day.
 Not just on good hair days.

 Establish values you truly believe in and live like you mean it, to the best you can.
 Be stronger than your excuses.
 If you think it’s really important to exercise, why aren’t you doing it?

-I’m not saying I’m an expert on the subject, but I’ve seen enough to know people with self-love are the happiest, kindest, strongest and most successful ones.
+People with self-love are the happiest, kindest, strongest and most successful ones.
 Be one of them.

 Repeat after me: I’m my own BFF.
 I’ll always have myself.